There’s a reason many of the world’s greatest manufacturers practice lean.

 In a manufacturing environment, there are also things that people are able to sense much more effectively than technology.
 If your workers are on auto-pilot, then they’re not using their senses, and this is extremely dangerous and costly.

-The fact that lean manufacturing fosters and relies on employee engagement means you’re in a much better position to have a safer environment and a higher quality product.
+The fact that a lean manufacturing system fosters and relies on employee engagement means you’re in a much better position to have a safer environment and a higher quality product.

 5) Standardization brings competitiveness

-One of the key principles of lean manufacturing is standardization.
+One of the key principles of a lean manufacturing system is standardization.
 Standardization of both process and product.

 By standardizing processes, then we can actually improve them.
 If a process is performed in a different way by every person in the factory, then you have no best practice to improve upon.
 You need to establish a standard best practice in order to improve.
 You have to have a standard in place or improvement becomes haphazard at best.